Here are some links to museums, art galleries, companies I've done art for as well as artist and author friends of mine. Go check out their sites!

 When I read the White Dragon, a book in the Dragon Riders of Pern series, I was inspired to paint "The MasterHarper's Study".
 See it here.
 It was my good fortune that Anne saw it at a SF convention art show, and bought it.
 She gave me permission to make reproductions of it.
 Haven't read her books? check out her website here!

 My favorite graphic novel series is Elf Quest.
 The art of Wendy Peni impressed me with it's grace, detail, and personality.
 The story line, written by both Wendy and Richard Peni had depth and poignancy.
-As a portrait painter, I felt challenged to attempt painting the two main characters as though they had posed for me in my studio.
+As a portrait painter, I felt challenged to attempt painting the two main characters as though they had posed for me in my studio, and which they published on the back cover of one of their comics.
 See it here.
 Check out their website here.

 The British TV series "Robin of Sherwood" is arguably the most historically correct, and best written version of the Robin Hood legend ever created.
 I fell in love with the series, and obtained permission from its creator, Richard Carpenter, to do a series of paintings and limited edition prints of its characters.
 See some here.
 To know more about the series, check out it's official website here.